ekaf/ski/README.md

 different versions of WordNet.

-Princeton WordNet (PWN) includes a sense key index (the index.sense file) since version 1.3, but the implementation of sense keys became first coherent in WordNet version 1.5.
+Princeton WordNet (PWN) includes a sense key index (the index.sense file) since version 1.4 from 1993, but the implementation of sense keys first became coherent in 1993, with WordNet version 1.5.

-Thus, we can define the full PWN sense key index as the unique concatenation of all the coherent index.sense files from the different versions of the original Princeton WordNet distribution.
+Thus, we can define the full PWN sense key index as the unique concatenation of all the coherent index.sense files (currently 1.5 up to 3.1) from the different versions of the original Princeton WordNet distribution.

 2. The Sense Key Index can be used to